Supplementary resources for high school students

 Definitions and Basics

-Aggregate Supply, at Answers.com
+Aggregate supply, at Wikipedia

 Inflation, from the Concise Encyclopedia of Economics

 Nonmonetary theories of inflation traditionally separate “demand-pull” sources from “cost-push” factors like oil, monopoly power, or wages.
 A surge in the demand for goods and services in general (“aggregate demand”) is thought to “pull” prices up across the board, especially when “aggregate supply” is held back by inertia or capacity limitations.
 Skeptics rightly question how demand could constantly outstrip supply.
 Surely, demand must originate from purchasing power, purchasing power from wealth, wealth from income, and income from the ability to produce (and hence supply) goods and services.
 This contradiction was understood early in the nineteenth century by Jean-Baptiste Say and others….

 In the News and Examples

 Jean-Baptiste Say, biography from the Concise Encyclopedia of Economics

 Say’s Law has various interpretations.
 The long-run version is that there cannot be overproduction of goods in general for a very long time because those who produce the goods, by their act of producing, produce the purchasing power to buy other goods.
 Say wrote: “How could it be possible that there should now be bought and sold in France five or six times as many commodities as in the miserable reign of Charles VI?”
 With this statement Say had the long run in mind.
 Certainly the long-run version is correct.
 Given enough time, supply does create its own demand.
 There can be no long-run glut of goods.